-The persistence of volatility and adverse economic and financial circumstances at worldwide, European and national levels increases the risk of deterioration of the quality of the consolidated loan portfolio and may also lead to increased impairment losses and deterioration of the regulatory capital ratios.
-Loan impairment (net of recoveries) amounted to EUR 220.8 million as at the six-month period ended on 30 June 2018, EUR 623.7 million as at 31 December 2017 and EUR 1,116.9 million as at 31 December 2016.
-From 2011 to 31 December 2017, the Bank made impairment provisions amounting to EUR 6987.4 million.
+The persistence of volatility and adverse economic and financial circumstances at worldwide, European and national levels increase the risk of deterioration of the quality of the consolidated loan portfolio and may also lead to increased impairment losses and deterioration of the regulatory capital ratios.
+Loan impairment (net of recoveries) amounted to EUR 470.8 million as at 31 December 2018, recorded in the caption "Impairment for financial assets at amortised cost - Loans and advances to customers, EUR 623.7 million as at 31 December 2017, recorded in the caption "Loans impairment", and EUR 1,116.9 million as at 31 December 2016, recorded in the caption "Loans impairment".
+From 2011 to 31 December 2017, the Bank made impairment provisions amounting to EUR 6,987.4 million.
 A significant portion of the foregoing related to inspections to the Bank's loan portfolio, namely Special Inspections Programme Work Stream 1 (EUR 381 million), On-site Inspections Programme (EUR 290 million), Exercício Transversal de Revisão das Imparidades das Carteiras de Crédito-ETRICC (Transversal Exercise of Impairments Revision on the Loan Portfolio) (EUR 306 million) and Asset Quality Review (EUR 313.5 million).
-Cost of risk5, measured by the proportion of loan impairment annualised charges (net of recoveries) compared to loans to customers (gross), stood at 88 basis points as at 30 June 2018, compared to 122 basis points as at 31 December 2017 and 216 basis points as at 31 December 2016.
+Cost of risk12, measured by the proportion of loan impairment annualised charges (net of recoveries) compared to loans to customers (gross), stood at 92 basis points as at 31 December 2018, compared to 122 basis points as at 31 December 2017 and 216 basis points as at 31 December 2016.
 The persistence, or deepening, of the crisis, general market volatility, sluggish economic growth and increased unemployment, coupled with either decreased consumer spending or a sharp increase in risk premiums required would lead to increased loan impairment costs and, consequently, to the reduction of the Bank's net income.
 In addition, the level of impairment and other reserves may not be sufficient to cover possible future impairment losses, and it may be necessary to create additional provisions of significant amounts.
 Any failure in risk management or control policies relating to credit risk could adversely affect the Bank's business, financial condition, results of operations and prospects.

-In Poland, the NPL ratio as at 30 June 2018 was 2.7%, compared to 2.7% as at 30 June 2017.
-As at 31 December 2017, the NPL ratio was 2.8%, compared to 2.6% as 31 December 2016.
+In Poland, the NPL ratio as at 31 December 2018 was 2.5%, compared to 2.8% as at 31 December 2017 and 2.6% as 31 December 2016.

-In Mozambique, the NPL ratio as at 30 June 2018 was 15.9%, compared to 14.0% as at 30 June 2017.
-As at 31 December 2017, the NPL ratio was 14.3%, compared to 6.0% as at 31 December 2016.
+In Mozambique, the NPL ratio as at 31 December 2018 was 16.4%, compared to 14.3% as at 31 December 2017 and 6.0% as at 31 December 2016.

 Credit risk and deterioration of asset quality are mutually reinforcing.
-If there is any reduction in the value of assets securing loans that have been granted or if the value of assets is not sufficient to cover the exposure to derivative instruments, the Bank would be exposed to an even higher credit risk of non-collection in the case of non-performance, which, in turn, may affect the Bank's ability to comply with its payment obligations.
+If there is any reduction in the value of assets securing loans that have been granted or if the value of assets is not sufficient to cover the exposure to derivative instruments, the Bank would be exposed to an even higher credit risk of noncollection in the case of non-performance, which, in turn, may affect the Bank's ability to comply with its payment obligations.
 The Bank cannot guarantee that it would be able to realise adequate proceeds from disposals of collateral to cover loan losses, or that in the fiscal year 2018 and/or in future reporting periods, it will not raise impairment charges from recent levels.
 Deterioration in the credit risk exposure of the Bank may have a material and adverse effect on the Bank's business, financial condition, results of operations and prospects.